 That’s why it was such a huge step for me when I launched my design business in 2011.
 Excitement and trepidation often tripped over each other, but through a wide variety of work and clients, I found that my experience in leadership, communication, management and process parlayed nicely into running my business.
 I was also able to maximize my concentration and productivity by having a work environment that suits me (and my clients) best.

 In addition, while serving as creative director for The Post and assistant art director at The Times, I had the responsibility of selecting and working with outside design agencies and freelancers.
 This experience taught me about value and service, as well as challenges faced by working with external resources.
-Those experiences brought me insight and informed my thinking and business practices today.
+Those experiences bring me insight and influence my thinking and business practices today.

 SHANNON MCLIN CARLYLE